Last update 02-Sep-2007

 Other updates

 Not everything is updated during the upgrade, only the binaries.
 Normally this is enough.
 However it may be that the example menus, macro templates are updated in the distribution.
 Because these files may have some very personal changes, these files are not overwritten.
-You can force that, in the subdirectory ~/mbsebbs-1.0.8.6/examples type
+You can force that, in the subdirectory ~/mbsebbs-1.1.0/examples type

-to see what you can force to update.
+make helpto see what you can force to update.
 But carefully taking over the changes may be better.

 In the directory /opt/mbse/bin and /opt/mbse/etc are new scripts installed.
 They have the extension .new and you need to examine these to see if you can simply copy these over your current ones.